Harshu-Pande/Health-Price-Transparency-Guide/README.md

 Link to Government Rule: https://www.cms.gov/priorities/key-initiatives/healthplan-price-transparency

 # TLDR version:
-we are trying to build a health price comparison app using these steps: download .json file –> parse .json file –> export relevant data as .csv files –> clean .csv data in a SQL database manager –> upload cleaned data to Supabase -> build a front end on top of this database with the help of AI tools like Claude
+We are trying to build a health price comparison app using these steps: download .json file –> parse .json file –> export relevant data as .csv files –> clean .csv data in a SQL database manager –> upload cleaned data to Supabase -> build a front end on top of this database with the help of AI tools like Claude

 # What is the main problem we are solving?